Being healthy often seems incredibly complicated.

 For this reason, it is critical to aim for a lifestyle change.

-Being healthy is a marathon, not a race.
+Being healthy is a marathon, not a sprint.

 It takes time… and you need to stick with it for life.